Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-Table~\ref{Table:segmentation-table} summarises the collection of segmentation publications that utilise such adversarial training approaches and GAN-based data synthesis for cancer imaging.
 In the following sections, we provide a summary of the commonly used techniques and trends in the GAN literature that address the challenges in cancer image segmentation.

-\paragraph{Robust quantitative imaging feature extraction} For example, Xiao et al~\cite{xiao2019radiomics} addressed the challenge of robustification of segmentation models and reliable biomarker quantification.
-The authors in~\cite{xiao2019radiomics} provide radiomics features as conditional input to the discriminator of their adversarially trained liver tumour segmentation model.
+\paragraph{Robust quantitative imaging feature extraction} For example,~\citet{xiao2019radiomics} addressed the challenge of robustification of segmentation models and reliable biomarker quantification.~\citet{xiao2019radiomics} provide radiomics features as conditional input to the discriminator of their adversarially trained liver tumour segmentation model.
 Their learning procedure strives to inform the generator to create segmentations that are specifically suitable for subsequent radiomics feature computation.
 Apart from adversarially training segmentation models, we also highlight the research potential of adversarially training quantitative imaging feature extraction models (e.g., deep learning radiomics) for reliable application in multi-centre and multi-domain settings.

-\paragraph{Synthetic Segmentation Model Training Data} By augmenting and varying the training data of segmentation models, it is possible to substantially decrease the amount of manually annotated images during training while maintaining the performance~\cite{foroozandeh2020synthesizing}.
+\paragraph{Synthetic Segmentation Model Training Data} By augmenting and varying the training data of segmentation models, it is possible to substantially decrease the amount of manually annotated images during training while maintaining the performance~\citep{foroozandeh2020synthesizing}.
 A general pipeline of such usage of GAN based generative models is demonstrated in Figure~\ref{fig:Figure3_GAN_application_pipelines}(a) and mentioned in Figure \ref{fig:overview}(j).